chikakoo/Turok-2-AP-World/worlds/turok2/docs/en_Turok2.md

 ## IMPORTANT

+**Linux and Mac are not supported.
+If you get it to work through VMs/Proton/etc, please let me know so we can add instructions for others.**

 **If "Auto-Switch New Weapon" is on and you receive a new weapon while on the Riding Gun in Level 2, you will be softlocked!
 Turn off that setting for this map!
 If you DO get softlocked in this way, press "_~_" to open the console, then type "_warp 125_" to reload the map.**

 ## Where is the options page?